CorentinPresvots/MMC-with-Rate-Constraint/README.md

 are quantized, and the allocation of the rate budget among the two steps is optimized.

 Article is available at: [MMC](https://www.researchgate.net/publication/374226674_Multiple-Model_Coding_Scheme_for_Electrical_Signal_Compression)
-You can integrate the two tables into your README as follows:

 ---